Landaoduy/Agricultural-Crops-Image-Classification/README.md

   * **Data Enhancement:** Comprehensive augmentation strategy including geometric transformations, color adjustments, and noise injection to improve model robustness and generalization

-  * **Evaluation:** Rigorous performance assessment using accuracy and F1-score metrics with detailed per-class analysis
+  * **Evaluation:** Rigorous performance assessment using accuracy, precision, recall and F1-score metrics with detailed per-class analysis

 * **Summary of the performance achieved:** **EfficientNetB3** achieved the highest performance with **81% validation accuracy**, outperforming **ResNet50V2 (78%)**, **MobileNetV2 (72%)**, demonstrating the effectiveness of transfer learning for agricultural crop classification.